 The Board may exercise all such powers and do all such acts and things as may be exercised or done by the Corporation that are not by the by-laws or any special resolution of the Corporation or by statute expressly directed or required to be done in some other manner.

 Every Board member must:

 In addition, the President must have been a member of the Board for at least the immediately preceding two years.

 Any amendment to section 3.3 hereof shall only be valid if approved by at least two-thirds (2/3) of all of the Members as noted on the list of Members referred to in section 8.2 hereof with such approval to be obtained at a meeting of the Members called for that purpose.

 3.4 Election and Term

 The members of the initial Board of the Corporation shall have a term of office of three years.
 After this, the members of the Board shall be elected at each annual general meeting, commencing at the first annual general meeting held subsequent to September 30, 2005.
 Election shall be by secret ballot.
-Except as required to give effect to the staggered terms of office as described in the last sentence of this paragraph, the term of office of the members of the Board shall be two years, with the exception of the President and the Treasurer, who shall have a 3 year term in office.
+Except as required to give effect to the staggered terms of office as described in the last sentence of this paragraph, the term of office of the members of the Board shall be three years, with the exception of the President and the Treasurer, who shall have a four year term in office.
 The new Board will take over the direction and operation of the Corporation as of the date of their election.
 Commencing with the election of members of the Board at the first annual general meeting held subsequent to September 30, 2003, the position of Secretary plus three of the Directors at Large shall be elected in odd-numbered years, while the positions of Vice President, and the balance of the Directors at Large shall be elected in even-numbered years.
-Commencing with the 2005 annual general meeting, the position of President shall be elected for a term of 3 years.
-Commencing with the 2006 annual general meeting, the position of Treasurer shall be elected for a term of 3 years.
+Commencing with the 2020 annual general meeting, the position of President and Treasurer shall be elected for a term of four years and all other Directors shall be elected for a term of three years.